• Skip to primary navigation

 jump to recipe / print recipe

-These AIP pancakes are everything pancakes should be: soft and fluffy!
+These AIP Pancakes are everything pancakes should be: soft and fluffy!
 The combination of banana with a little bit of maple syrup adds the perfect amount of sweetness.
-With this recipe only taking 20 minutes to make and prep these AIP pancakes are the perfect weekend treat.
+There are different additions you can make into the batter such as blueberries to change up the recipe each time you make it as well.
+With this recipe only taking 20 minutes to make and prepare these AIP pancakes are the perfect weekend treat without breaking your AIP diet.

-aip pancakes on a plate with fresh berries and syrup
+A stack of AIP pancakes on a plate with fresh strawberries and blueberries.

 • Cassava flour-Cassava flour is the closest flour to wheat flour.
 It is sticky and has a similar texture, however not all brands are created equally.
-That is why I only use Otto’s.
-This recipe has only been tested with Otto’s therefore I do not suggest using another brand.
+That is why I only use Otto’s Cassava Flour.
+This recipe has only been tested with Otto’s brand of cassava flour therefore I do not suggest using another brand.

 • Tapioca flour-Tapioca flour is a great thickening agent in paleo cooking.
 Think of it as similar to corn starch.